The Real-Time Updater service consumes kafka messages in order to keep the fast data projection collections up to date with the connected system.

 After the new configuration has been saved, this service is visible as one of your services in the

 Two actions are necessary for the Real-Time Updater in order to correctly update its projections:

 - You must define at least one custom field with the following flags set to true: Primary Key, Required.

 - You must create an index using the previously defined custom field and set the flag Unique to true.

-- Low Code configuration: recommended for quicker configurations.
-It uses json files and the environment variables are already set with correct default values.
+This algorithm can be implemented using the Real Time Updater Low Code.
+It uses json files for configuration and the environment variables are already set with correct default values.